pradeea/ReactJs/Stream Project CRUD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Json-server
-for json-server to run follow npx json-server --watch -p 3001 db.json
+for json-server to run follow npx json-server --watch -p 3001 db.json 3001 is the port of json server
+3000 is the port of the react application

 ## Available Scripts